-During colonial period in the Brahmaputra valley, policy of colonization of land for profit remained pivotal objective of the colonial authority that was systematically executed through Wasteland Grant Rule of 1838 and Fee Simple Rules of 1862 maximum privilege to the owners was offered consisting of flexible and convenient terms of land holding as well as payment of minimum taxes for growing tea and other commercial crops.
-5Prior to the introduction of these two legislations, the Charter Act of 1833 created a landmark for the East India Company and other Europeans that granted autonomy on land and allowed them to move beyond the Presidency Town and accumulate land for the purpose of enterprise on minimum payment of rent.
+During colonial period in the Brahmaputra valley, policy of colonization of land for profit remained the pivotal objective of the colonial authority.
+This policy was systematically executed through Wasteland Grant Rule of 1838 and Fee Simple Rules of 1862, where maximum privilege to the owners was offered, consisting of flexible and convenient terms of land holding as well as payment of minimal taxes for growing tea and other commercial crops.5Prior to the introduction of these two legislations, the Charter Act of 1833 created a landmark for the East India Company and other Europeans that granted autonomy on land and allowed them to move beyond the Presidency Town and accumulate land for the purpose of enterprise on the condition of paying minimal rent.
 This act has offered legitimacy to the Britishers to reclaim the land in the entire territory of India for investment.
-Besides, it also offered free space for import of foreign capital from Britain to India that was required for the investment in land and other sectors.
-6 In the same way, the expansion of tea cultivation in the Brahmaputra valley compelled the colonial authority that eventually resulted in privatization and accumulation of land to a large extent that provided maximum benefit to the entrepreneurs.
-By 1871, due to agrarian policy introduced by the British government more than three lakh acres of wasteland or unproductive land that was constantly neglected by the indigenous cultivators were provided to the entrepreneurs which were eventually brought under cultivation.
-In this regard, C.E.
-Buckland has clearly articulated that, 'Large areas of waste lands were sold to jobbers, who transferred them at a profit or threw them up if they failed to transfer, while in many cases cultivated lands that were not regularly settled were sold.'
-The granting of long lease evolved from a concept of privatization that subsequently provided considerable waste lands to interested individuals on flexible tenure along with certain conditions to be fulfilled within stipulated time after the procurement of land that was earlier looked upon as non-profitable immovable assets.
+Additionally, it offered free space for entry of foreign funds from Britain to India, which were required for the investments in land and other sectors.6 In the same way, the expansion of tea cultivation in the Brahmaputra valley compelled the colonial authority that eventually resulted in privatization and accumulation of land to a large extent that provided maximum benefit to the entrepreneurs.
+By 1871, due to agrarian policy introduced by the British government more than three lakh acres of wasteland or unproductive land that was constantly neglected by the indigenous cultivators were provided to the entrepreneurs which were eventually brought under cultivation.7In this regard, C.E.
+Buckland has clearly articulated that, 'Large areas of waste lands were sold to jobbers, who transferred them at a profit or threw them up if they failed to transfer, while in many cases cultivated lands that were not regularly settled were sold.8 The granting of long lease evolved from a concept of privatization that subsequently provided considerable waste lands to interested individuals on flexible tenure along with certain conditions to be fulfilled within stipulated time after the procurement of land that was earlier looked upon as non-profitable immovable assets.